In this post, writer Dr Temitope Olayinka explores facts around heart disease in women – in and out of the hospital.

 Symptoms of Heart Disease in Women

-- Heart conditions in women can present differently from
+- Heart conditions in women can present differently from the typical presentations.

 - So, in a heart attack where usual symptoms can include left-sided chest pain, women are more likely to have symptoms unrelated to chest pain.

 - And, women are likely to complain of milder symptoms even if the disease is severe.

 - Women may complain of symptoms such as mild discomfort in the back, neck, breast or jaw without complaining of chest pain during a heart attack.